husio/blog/content/post/error-handling/index.md

 }
 ```

 Let us test the `Error`.
-All errors are created using `Wrap` function which
+All errors are created using the `Wrap` function which
-builds errors hierarchy.
+builds an error hierarchy.
 It is possible to attach additional information by
 including it in the description string.

 ```go